hibernate/hibernate-orm/README.md

 If the Hibernate dialect has a new vewrsion number:

-1. Update the environment variable: `SET DIALECT_VERSION=20.x.x-hib5`
+1. Update the environment variable: `SET DIALECT_VERSION=20.x.x`

-2. Edit `databases/nuodb/matrix.gradle` and change the reference in that file

-3. Edit `hibernate-core/hibernate-core.gradle` ands update the 3 references in this file - DO NOT update the JDBC Driver dependency by mistake.

-Unfortunately the files referenced in stepos (2) and (3) do not currently pick up the version from `DIALECT_VERSION`.
+This variable is used in three places and should get picked up by all of them:

+     * `build.gradle`
+     * `databases/nuodb/matrix.gradle`
+     * `hibernate-core/hibernate-core.gradle`

+## Upgrade NuoDB JDBC Driver

+This mist be changed manually in two places:

+1. `databases/nuodb/matrix.gradle`: `jdbcDependency "com.nuodb.jdbc:nuodb-jdbc:20.0.0"`
+2. `hibernate-core/hibernate-core.gradle`:  `testRuntime( "com.nuodb.jdbc:nuodb-jdbc:20.0.0" )`

 ## Changes Made to Project

 To use NuoDB

-1. Added `compile('com.nuodb.hibernate:nuodb-hibernate:20.x.x-hib5')` to `hibernate-core/hibernate-core.gradle` to pick up the NuoDB dialect under test.
-2. Added `databases/nuodb` to define dependencies and configuration required to use NuoDB.
+1. Added `databases/nuodb` to define dependencies and configuration required to use NuoDB.

+1. Added references to the NuoDB dialect and/or NuoDB JDBC jars to:
+     * `build.gradle`
+     * `databases/nuodb/matrix.gradle`
+     * `hibernate-core/hibernate-core.gradle`

 To configure NuoDB